-Juhli Conlinn - Vocalist, Mellozoo
+Juhli Conlinn - Vocals, Mellozoo

 Dave Taylor was born and raised in Vancouver and started playing guitar at age 12.
-He has studied with some of Canada's finest Jazz guitar players: Steve Fisk, Ihor Kukurudza, Ron Samworth, Mike Rudd, Daryl Janhke and Tony Koch.
-Since graduating with a Bachelor of Music from Capilano University, Dave has chosen to actively continue playing, arranging, recording and teaching.
-He specializes in the Swing guitar tradition of Django Reinhardt but also plays a variety of other styles.
-His experience includes performances in the U.S., Europe and extensive Canadian touring.
+He has studied with some of Canada's finest jazz guitar players: Steve Fisk, Ihor Kukurudza, Ron Samworth, Mike Rudd, Daryl Janhke and Tony Koch.
+Since graduating with a Bachelor of Music from Capilano University, Dave has chosen to actively continue playing, arranging, recording, and teaching.
+He specializes in the swing guitar tradition of Django Reinhardt but also plays a variety of other styles.
+His experience includes performances in the US, Europe, and extensive Canadian touring.